Jim-Chang/jira-killer/README.md

 # JiraKiller

-Let the Scrum Master be more happy when using Jira, and reduce the time.
-This extension provides the following features:
+With Jira, you can make the Scrum Master even happier and save time!
+This extension provides some great features to help you out:

-1. HUD-like, after installing it, it seems to be wearing a steel suit, and the combat effectiveness is doubled
+1. HUD-like – just like wearing a steel suit, it will double your combat effectiveness!
-2. With one click, you can create a sub task and fill in the necessary information
+2. With one click, you can create a sub task and fill in all the necessary information.
-3. Optimize workload calculation, can calculate story or sub task
+3. Optimize workload calculation – it can calculate stories or sub tasks.
-4. Play poker while planning, saving the life of the mouse button when switching browser tabs
+4. Play poker while planning – it will save your mouse button life  without switching browser tabs.

-You can install from [Chrome Extension Store](https://chrome.google.com/webstore/detail/jira-killer/geaokmikfnlagcafdoncanagegopiphp).
+You can get it from the [Chrome Extension Store](https://chrome.google.com/webstore/detail/jira-killer/geaokmikfnlagcafdoncanagegopiphp).

 ## How to develop

-Switch to project root directory and enter following commands in console:
+Go to the project root directory and enter the following commands in the terminal:

 ```bash
 npm install
 npm run watch
 ```

-After the library is installed and built, go to Chrome extension settings page and click `Load unpacked` in top left corner.
-In dialog box, select `dist` folder in project root directory.
+Once the library is installed and built, go to the Chrome extension settings page and click `Load unpacked` in the top left corner.
+In the dialog box, select the `dist` folder in the project root directory.

 ## How to compile for production

-In project root directory, run following command:
+In the project root directory, run the following command:

 ```bash
 npm run build
 ```

-The compiled result for production environment can be found in `dist` folder.
+You'll find the compiled version for the production environment in the `dist` folder.
+Have fun!